 Form 5498 is provided if you made a contribution to an IRA, rolled over an IRA, recharacterized contributions, converted to a Roth IRA, or if the IRA owner passed away during the prior tax year.

 Form 5498 is mailed in May and is not needed to file your tax return.
 Your monthly statements provide the contribution details needed for your tax return.
-The IRS allows until May 31 to issue Form 5498 to capture contributions made up until April 15.
+The IRS allows until May 31 to issue Form 5498 to capture contributions made to traditional and Roth IRAs until the individual tax filing deadline, generally April 15.
 Once you receive Form 5498, you may want to provide a copy to your tax professional for his or her records.